pfr974/spider_mtg/README.md

 |<code> <i>deck_links.py</i> </code>      | For each archetype, collect all deck links and store them in a file: <code> <i>decklinks.txt</i> </code>.  |
 |<code> <i>deck_lists.py</i> </code>      | For each deck link, collect the decklist and store it in a file: <code> <i>decks_raw/deck_XXX/</i> </code>.|

 You need to run the spiders in that order : <code> <i>archetype_links.py</i> -> <i>deck_links.py</i> -> <i>deck_lists.py</i> </code>.
 Please note that in the second step, collecting the deck links, I also use [Selenium](https://www.selenium.dev/selenium/docs/api/py/api.html) to automate web browser interaction.
-When collecting the deck links, I was not able to follow links to other page.
+When collecting the deck links, I was not able to follow links to other pages.
 Maybe I did not look hard enough for the next page CSS selector, but I wanted to move on and it was quicker to use <code>  <i> selenium </i> </code>.

 Finally, note that I was a bit lazy and did not format the raw deck files.
-They contains ugly bits of html not really readable at first glance.
+They contain ugly bits of HTML not really readable at first glance.
 Therefore, I wrote <code> <i>format_decklist.py</i> </code> to format the raw deck files into readable txt files (￣ｰ￣)ﾉ.

 ### Disclaimer